Posted on

 “He didn’t get nearly as many opportunities as we’d have liked last season during games, but when he did he was ready to answer the bell.”

-Gutekunst then added: “I think it’s natural maturation as a person too.”
+He then added: “I think it’s natural maturation as a person too.”

 “What’s put on the plate of a starting quarterback in the NFL is significant, and there’s a lot to that, with challenges on and off the field, I think we started to see him grow into that role and feel more confident.”

-Rodgers isn’t the first superstar player to be traded in Gutekunst’s tenure as GM, All-Pro Wide Receiver Davantae Adams became a Las Vegas Raider last offseason.
+Rodgers isn’t the first superstar player to be traded in Gutekunst’s tenure as GM, as All-Pro Wide Receiver Davantae Adams became a Las Vegas Raider last offseason.

 On whether trading away two potential future hall of famers was a risk, he responded: “There’s certainly an element of risk, but that’s part of the job right?